Can Alexa and its skills be used as a marketing channel?

 A channel that we can use to nourish the contact outside the skill and make it come back to the skill and enhance the retention.

-The last step is realized thanks to gamification.
+The last step gets realized thanks to gamification.

-Thank to missions and rewards we stimulate the users to do different activities such as posting a selfie on social networks while using the skill, bring them to consume contents on another channel to make them proceed in the game.
+Thank to missions and rewards we stimulate the users to do different activities.
+Activities like posting a selfie on social networks while using the skill, bring them to consume contents on another channel to make them proceed in the game.

 As you can see both Aperol and Nutella’s and Bastianich’s strategy are valid and can bring good results.